Alexei Bueno

-Alexei Bueno (Rio de Janeiro, April 26, 1963) is a leading contemporary Brazilian poet.
+Alexei Bueno (April 26, 1963 – June 27, 2026) was a Brazilian poet from Rio de Janeiro.

+Life and career

+Alexei Bueno was born on April 26, 1963.

 As curator, he organized more than eighty exhibitions on fine arts or on the history of literature.
-As editor, he published many selected or complete works of great classics of the Portuguese language, such as Camões, Fernando Pessoa, Mário de Sá-Carneiro, Almada Negreiros, Gonçalves Dias, Álvares de Azevedo, Machado de Assis, Cruz e Sousa, Olavo Bilac, Alphonsus de Guimaraens, Augusto dos Anjos (a complete critical edition) and Vinicius de Moraes.
+As editor, he published many selected or complete works of great classics of the Portuguese language, such as Camões, Fernando Pessoa, Mário de Sá-Carneiro, Almada Negreiros, Gonçalves Dias, Álvares de Azevedo, Machado de Assis, Cruz e Sousa, Olavo Bilac, Alphonsus de Guimaraens, Augusto dos Anjos (a complete critical edition), and Vinicius de Moraes.

-He was, between 1999 and 2002, director of INEPAC, Institute of the Cultural Heritage of Rio de Janeiro.
-He is member of PEN Club of Brazil.
+He was, between 1999 and 2002, director of the Institute of the Cultural Heritage of Rio de Janeiro (INEPAC).
+He was also a member of PEN Club of Brazil.

+Bueno died from cancer in Rio de Janeiro, on June 27, 2026, at the age of 63.